- October 22, 2025

 About

-AFAR: An Interactive Horror Film is a single player action game with a mystery theme.
+AFAR: An Interactive Horror Film is a single player survival survival game with horror and mystery themes.
 It was developed by Jason Trost and was released on October 22, 2025.
 It received positive reviews from players.

 “This indie, choose-your-own-adventure horror game can be done in approximately 30-minute playthroughs, and no matter what choices you make, the story stays suspenseful and engaging.”